JeffBship/CS490-Group2-Final-Project/README.md

 This file is purposefully on an infinite loop.
 It will continue to receive and process packets until killed.

-In the file P2P_fileshare.java, on line 40 relace Globals.JEFF_PC_IP with the local IP address of your target computer, such as "182.168.1.18"
-Run the main project.
-This will send the first page of Alice in Wonderland to the target.
+In the other instance of the IDE, run the project P2P_fileshare.java.
+Enter the IP of the target computer running RDTack.java, or just press enter if it's the same computer.

 ```